DevanshPaliwal/VibeGram/README.md

 - Run the development server (npm start or equivalent command).
 - Create a user account and login.
 - Start using the app's features!

+## Contribution
+- Fork this repository.
+- Make changes.
+- Create a pull request.